 Then glue and nail the sides, and finish with the roof.

 Tadaaaam the first room is done!!
 Repeat the same process to do more boxes.

-For now we have a four room dollhouse.
-We will think to some extension later.
+For now, we have a four rooms dollhouse.
+We will think of some extension later.